pastorhudson/PCO-oauth2/README.md

 ```

 The exact method for supplying the **access token** varies from one
 provider to another.
-One popular method (supported by Google) is via
+One popular method (supported by PCO) is via
 the Bearer header.
 There's a helper shortcut for this:

 ```python